Final Fantasy Legend III: Nintendo DS remake

 A remake for the Nintendo DS titled SaGa 3 Jikū no Hasha: Shadow or Light was announced in September 2010.
 It featured many staff members from the remake of the second SaGa game, including producer Hiroyuki Miura, and character designer Gen Kobayashi.
 Sasai returned to work on the music alongside Ito.
 Production began following completion of the SaGa 2 remake, with the team using experience from that production and applying it to remaking the third SaGa title.
 As with SaGa 2, the game was developed by Racjin under the supervision of Square Enix.
 With the remake, Kawazu wanted to redesign the gameplay and scenario to be more in line with other entries in the SaGa series.
 He also wanted to incorporate mechanics new to the SaGa series, resulting in far more changes being made than to the SaGa 2 remake.
 This mechanic, the Time Gear, allowed the team to further incorporate the time travel elements into the whole experience.
 The remake was released on January 6, 2011.
-A soundtrack album, which included a remix of the main theme as a bonus track, was released in Japan on January 12, 2011.
+A soundtrack album, which included a remix of the main theme as a bonus track, was released in Japan on January 12, six days after the game's release.
 Like the DS remake of SaGa 2, the SaGa 3 remake remains exclusive to Japan, though a fan translation was developed.
 Kawazu attributed the lack of localization to uncertainty within Square Enix as to whether the West would accept such an unconventional title.